CalebVaccaro/EAFU/README.md

 ## Creating Azure Functions

+Check out [EAFU-AzureFunctions](https://github.com/CalebVaccaro/eafu-azurefunctions) to dive deep into the backend services for the example project.

 For a step by step guide on creating and publishing your first Azure Function, please refer to the official Microsoft Azure documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp).

-EAFU Example Package has sample functions to help you get started (`\Example\AzureFunctions`)

 ---